kuprel/minbpe-pytorch/README.md

 ## Repeated Characters Bug

-The vectorized `merge` method from the original minbpe is implemented in PyTorch as follows:
+The `merge` method is vectorized in PyTorch as follows:

 ```python
 # create a mask for the pair